 Address – Outer Harbor

 The inception of the club can be traced back to 1946, and in more recent years, the club has had layouts at Mt Lofty, Islington and now at Outer Harbor.
 Most of the members model USA prototypes, although a few members also run Australian and European outline.
 Membership is limited, and people with an interest in joining this club are invited to contact the above.
-The club is constructing a large HO layout and meets each Wednesday night at the club rooms.
+The club is constructing a large HO layout and meets each Wednesday night at the club rooms, as well as on Saturdays. .

 British Railway Modellers of Australia Inc.